r-spatial/rgee/paper.md

   - name: Cesar Aybar
     orcid: 0000-0003-2745-9535
     affiliation: 1
-  - name: Justin Braaten
+  - name: Qiusheng Wu
-    orcid: 0000-0003-2745-9535
     affiliation: 2
-  - name: Qiusheng Wu
-    affiliation: 3
     orcid: 0000-0001-5437-4073
   - name: Roy Yali
-    affiliation: 4
+    affiliation: 3
     orcid: 0000-0003-4542-3755
   - name: Lesly Bautista
-    affiliation: 4
+    affiliation: 3
     orcid: 0000-0003-3523-8687
 affiliations:
   - name: Department of Geoinformatics – Z_GIS, University of Salzburg, Austria
     index: 1
-  - name: College of Earth, Ocean, and Atmospheric Sciences, Oregon State University, Corvallis, OR 97331, USA
+  - name: Department of Geography, University of Tennessee, Knoxville, TN 37996, USA
     index: 2
-  - name: Department of Geography, University of Tennessee, Knoxville, TN 37996, USA
+  - name: Universidad Nacional Mayor de San Marcos, Lima, Lima 15081, Peru
     index: 3
-  - name: Universidad Nacional Mayor de San Marcos, Lima, Lima 15081, Peru
-    index: 4
 ---

 # Summary
-Google Earth Engine (GEE) [@gorelick2017google] is a cloud-based platform specifically designed for planetary-scale environmental data analysis.
-Currently, GEE is made up of 3 components.
-The data catalog which is continuously updated and permits users to access a dataset of over 40 years of satellite imagery for the whole world.
-The Google’s geocomputational infrastructure highly optimized to reduce the time execution of spatial non-recursively procedures.
-Finally, the Web REST API and the two client libraries (in JavaScript and Python) permits users to interact with the server-side without the necessity to understand the complex system architecture and data distributions models behind GEE.
-Although the GEE functionality is powerful with more than 800 functions, and the possibility of chaining operations,  there are limitations to creating straightforward input/output pipelines, quality static visualization, metadata display, and efficient management of Earth Engine asset resources.
-This becomes a more challenging task outside the Python Earth Engine API [@markert2019cartoee].
+Google Earth Engine [@gorelick2017google] is a cloud-based platform designed for planetary-scale environmental data analysis.
+Its multi-petabyte data catalog and computation services are accessed via an Internet-accessible API.
+The API is exposed through JavaScript and Python client libraries.
+Google provides a browser-based IDE for the JavaScript API, and while convenient and useful for rapid data exploration and script development, it does not allow third-party package integration, relying solely on Google Maps and Google Charts for data visualization, and proprietary systems for metadata viewing and asset management.
+By contrast, the Python and Node.js distributions offer much flexibility for developers to integrate with third-party libraries, but without the structure of a dedicated IDE, casual users can be left directionless and daunted.
+A significant gap exists between these two offerings (Google-supported JavaScript IDE and base client libraries) where convenience and flexibility meet.
+We propose to fill this gap with an R package that wraps the Earth Engine Python API to provide R users with a familiar interface, rapid development features, and flexibility to analyze data using open-source, third-party packages.

-This paper introduces **rgee**, an Earth Engine client library for R. The goal of **rgee** is to allows users to leverage the strengths of the R spatial ecosystem and Google Earth Engine in the same workflow.
-All the classes and the existing functionality of the two Google's supported client libraries can be called through the dollar sign (`$`). `rgee` adds several new features such as (i) new I/O design, (ii) multiple user support, (iii) easily extraction of time series, (iv) asset manage interface, and (v) metadata display, also with `rgee` is possible the execution of Earth Engine Python code from within R which make the translation of large Python projects unnecessary.
+rgee is an Earth Engine client library for R that allows users to leverage the strengths of the R spatial ecosystem and Google Earth Engine in the same workflow.
+All of the Earth Engine Python API classes, modules, and functions are made available through the reticulate package, which embeds a Python session within an R session, enabling seamless interoperability.
+Additionally, rgee adds several new features such as (i) new I/O design, (ii) multiple user support, (iii) Interactive map display,  (iv) easy extraction of time series, (iv) asset manage interface, and (v) metadata display, also with rgee is possible the execution of Earth Engine Python code from within R which make the translation of large Python projects unnecessary.

 # Features

 ## I/O Enhanced

-**rgee** implements several functions to support the download/upload of image and vector datasets (Table 1 and Table 2).
-For instance, to download images located on the server-side you might use either `ee_image_as_raster` or `ee_image_as_stars`.
-All the direct download functions (EE server-side to local) implemented in `rgee` have the option to download via using an intermediate container (Google Drive or Google Cloud Storage) or a REST call ("$getInfo").
-Although the last option permits users a quick download, there is a limitation of 262144 pixels (for images) or 5000 elements (for featurecollections) by request which makes it not recommendable for large objects.
-The others implemented functions (Table 1) will permit you to create more customized download workflows, for instance, using `ee_image_to_drive` and `ee_drive_to_local` users could create scripts which save results in a `.TFRecord` rather than a `.GeoTIFF` format.
-The upload process follows the same logic.
-In **rgee** we implement `raster_as_ee`, `stars_as_ee` for upload images and `sf_as_ee` for vector data.
-Large uploads are just possible through a Google Cloud Storage account active.
+`rgee` implements several functions to support download/upload of image and vector files (Table 1 and Table 2).
+For instance, to download images and save them in a local environment you might use either `ee_image_as_raster` or `ee_image_as_stars`.
+Both functions have the option to fetch data using an intermediate container (Google Drive or Google Cloud Storage) or through a REST call ("$getInfo").
+Although the last option permits users a quick download, there is a limitation of 262144 pixels (for ee.Image) or 5000 elements (for ee.FeatureCollection) by request which makes it not recommendable for large objects.
+The others implemented functions (Table 1) create more customized download workflows.
+For instance, using `ee_image_to_drive` and `ee_drive_to_local` users could create scripts which save results in a `.TFRecord` rather than a `.GeoTIFF` format.

 |         	|                   	|      FROM      	|       TO      	|       RETURN       	|
 |---------	|-------------------	|:--------------:	|:-------------:	|:------------------:	|